rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   You should have a new SQL Hosting Server resource provisioned in the Azure Stack Admin portal.
+-   You should have a new SQL Hosting Server resource provisioned in the Azure Stack Admin portal

 ### Task 2: Register resource providers in the tenant subscription

 #### Tasks to complete

--   In the Azure Stack Tenant portal, navigate to Subscriptions -\> Resource Providers and register all resource providers not currently registered.
+-   In the Azure Stack Tenant portal, navigate to Subscriptions -\> Resource Providers and register all resource providers not currently registered

 #### Exit criteria

--   All of your resource providers should show registered.
+-   All of your resource providers should show registered

 ### Task 3: Deploy SQL DB on Azure Stack